 While CapEd’s regular Share Certificates have tiered APYs based on deposit levels ($500, $10k, $50k), the PRSCs only require a $500 minimum deposit to earn the stated APY.

 The PRSCs are also available as IRA PRSCs (Traditional, Roth, CESA, and SEP) earning the same APYs, with the same funding requirements.

 You may make withdrawals of principal from your account before maturity only if we agree at the time you request the withdrawal.

 The Early Withdrawal Penalty is described in the TIS as follows,

-If your account has an original maturity of more than one year, we may impose a penalty equal to the lesser of:
+If your account has an original maturity of one year or less, we may impose a penalty equal to the lesser of: